 · Never use electric lights on a metal tree.

 · Make sure that your live tree is fresh and watered often.
 An old, dry tree carries with it a considerable fire risk.

 · Discontinue using your fireplace if you hang stockings or other decorations on the mantle.

 While these tips will help with fire prevention, you will need to plan and practice your home fire escape plan in the case of an actual house fire.
 The ideal time frame for an evacuation is 2 minutes, and this is how long it takes before it is potentially too late.
 Test smoke alarms monthly; the warning they provide can be crucial when precious minutes matter.
 In addition, it is also smart to have fire extinguishers staged around your home.

 House fires are not the only concern.
 According to the CDC, over 5,000 falling injuries happen yearly due to holiday decorating and related activities.
 43% of these injuries involve falls from ladders, and most are preventable.
 Use the following safety tips while aloft:

-· Make sure you are using the right ladder with the correct weight rating.
+· Make sure you use the right ladder with the correct weight rating.

-· Inspect the ladder and be sure it is stably anchored on a level surface.
+· Inspect the ladder and ensure it is stably anchored on a level surface.

 · Always maintain three points of contact and face the ladder squarely.